trogdoro/xiki/README.markdown

 ## As a gem

-      $ sudo gem install xiki
+      $ gem install xiki --pre

 ## Or, from github

       $ git clone git://github.com/trogdoro/xiki.git
       $ cd xiki
-      $ sudo gem install bundler
+      $ cd checkout v1.0     # Only required temporarily, until the branch is merged in
-      $ sudo bundle install --system
+      $ sudo gem install bundler   # <- no "sudo" if using rvm
-      $ sudo ruby etc/command/copy_xiki_command_to.rb /usr/local/bin/xiki
+      $ sudo bundle                # <- no "sudo" if using rvm

-You don't need "sudo" at the beginning if you're using rvm and your /usr/local/bin/ dir is writable.
+      $ ruby etc/command/copy_xiki_command_to.rb /usr/bin/xiki   # or /usr/local/bin/xiki if using rvm

 # Verify the 'xiki' shell command works